There is strong Electric vehicle support in the recent Autumn budget, with Diesel being targeted.

 Company Car & Van Tax

 There will be an increase in company car tax on diesel cars that do not meet the Real Driving Emissions Step 2 (RDE2) standard.
 This will be an increase from the current 3% supplement to 4% and will come into effect from 6th April 2018 and will only affect cars, not commercial vehicles.
+Under the RDE2 test a new diesel or petrol car must emit no more than 0.080g/km of nitrogen oxide (NOx), currently, no diesel car meets this requirement.

 The current Fuel Benefit Charge and Van Benefit Charge will both increase with the RPI (Retail Price Index) rate from the 6th April 2018.
 Company Car Tax rates have been published up until April 2021, rates beyond 2021 will be published in Budget 2018.